 As a general guideline when choosing an adhesive for an application that needs a high chemical resistance, keep away from flexible adhesives.
 These tend to have a less rigid molecular chain once cured, so it is easier for chemicals to penetrate the adhesive and attack the bond.
 Hard, rigid adhesives generally offer the best chemical resistance.

 Applications that will see changes in temperature over their lifetime need to consider how the adhesive expands and contracts with these temperature changes.
 Two very important characteristics of the adhesive need to be consider here – the glass transition temperature (Tg) of the adhesive, and the coefficient of thermal expansion (CTE) of the adhesive.
-These are directly related to each other, as illustrated in this graph.
-(GRAPH)
+These are directly related to each other.

-The TG is defined as the temperature at which the mechanical and physical properties of the adhesive are significantly changed.
+The Tg is defined as the temperature at which the mechanical and physical properties of the adhesive start to change.
 Below the Tg, the adhesive network is in a solidified, relatively immobile condition.
 Above the Tg, the polymer chains of the adhesive may move slightly relative to each other, independent of the degree of cross-linking (i.e. curing).
 This may cause the adhesive to “soften” slightly above the Tg, but the degree of softening varies according to the adhesive.

 In an ideal world, the chosen adhesive should have a Tg in excess of the operating temperature of the end application.
 As the Tg is exceeded, the adhesive softens, even if it is only very slightly.
 As the operating temperature comes back down below the Tg, the adhesive will harden slightly.
 Doing this thousands of times during the lifetime of the application will induce stress into the adhesive, causing the join to fail more quickly than it should.

-CTE is defined as how the size of an object changes with changes in temperature, and is usually expressed in part per million (ppm).
-Technical data sheets should contain two CTE values -∝1 for the CTE below the Tg, and ∝2 for the CTE above the Tg.
+CTE is defined as how the size of an object changes with changes in temperature, and is usually expressed in parts per million (ppm).
+Technical data sheets should contain two CTE values – ∝1 for the CTE below the Tg, and ∝2 for the CTE above the Tg.
 They will nearly always be significantly different values!

 When bonding similar materials together, e.g. glass to glass, CTE is not an issue as both materials will expand and contract at the same rate.
 However, when bonding dissimilar materials such as glass and aluminium, the trick is to choose an adhesive with a CTE that is somewhere in between the CTE’s of the glass and the aluminium – around 4ppm for glass and 23ppm for aluminium.
 While it may not sound much, this can be a huge difference for large pieces.